Identify | Disrupt |

 -

-Q: How much can I earn from a bounty (reward)?
+Q: How much can I earn from a Bounty (reward)?

 Q: What are the conditions for payment?